18 Simple Work Lunch Ideas That Will Save You Money

 4. Go Waste-Free

-To save money and reduce packaging waste, rather than buying individual portion packs, buy food in bulk, divide it at home and take it to work in reusable containers.
+To save money and reduce packaging waste, rather than buying individual portion packs, it can be cheaper to buy food in bulk, divide it at home and take it to work in reusable containers.

-If you don’t have access to refrigeration, then keep your food cool by investing in a mini lunch esky or keep an iceblock / frozen drink in your lunchbox.
+If you don’t have access to refrigeration, then you can keep your food cool by investing in a mini lunch esky or adding an iceblock / frozen drink to your lunchbox.

 It pays to spend a little time on Sunday night preparing food for the following work week.
 Wash salad, portion snacks, bake some muffins, chop some veggies all ready for healthy work lunches.